 Requirement Course Name Number

-E:MS Math Differential Equations MTH 2140
+E:MS Math MTH 2140 or designated alternative

 E:MS 20 credits of engineering subjects appropriate to the program of study with a minimum of twelve credits in materials science subjects.

 Students wishing to pursue the Materials Science concentration within the Engineering major must develop a specific program of study in consultation with materials science and applied chemistry faculty.
 Such programs may emphasize different aspects of materials science, such as structural materials, solid state properties of materials, processing and manufacturing, or applied chemistry.